umee-network/docs/docs/users/blockchain-basics/what-is-staking.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UBZzWMKIxEc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Staking is the safest and easiest way for crypto users to earn more crypto while contributing to the security of a network.
-[Proof of Stake blockchains](/users/blockchain-basics/what-is-blockchain.html#types-of-blockchains) like Umee require network participants called "[validators](/users/blockchain-basics/what-is-staking.html#validators)" to lock up [crypto](/users/blockchain-basics/what-is-crypto) as collateral in order to be eligible to validate and add transaction data to the blockchain.
+[Proof of Stake blockchains](/users/blockchain-basics/what-is-blockchain.html#types-of-blockchains) like Umee require network participants called "_validators_" to lock up [crypto](/users/blockchain-basics/what-is-crypto) as collateral in order to be eligible to validate and add transaction data to the blockchain.
 Validators provide collateral to prove that they have a “_stake_” in the network and therefore can be trusted to help keep the blockchain operational and secure – or otherwise face a financial penalty.
 In return for their role in running and securing the network, validators are paid in newly minted units of crypto called “_block rewards_.”

-> Block are newly minted units of [crypto](/users/blockchain-basics/what-is-crypto) that are issued to network participants in return for their role in running and securing a network.
+> Block rewards are newly minted units of [crypto](/users/blockchain-basics/what-is-crypto) that are issued to network participants in return for their role in running and securing a network.

 When a user [stakes their tokens](/users/staking-umee/staking-umee) on a blockchain like Umee they’re delegating them to a validator and therefore contributing to the validator’s total stake.
 When validators earn block rewards, the block rewards are redistributed to the users who have delegated to them in proportion to the amount they have delegated.

-> When delegating, token holders maintain full custody of the staked assets; validators are unable to confiscate staked tokens.
+## Advantages & Risks

 :::: tabs